black and white bed linen

 • Better for mixing

-Countertop nugget machines are not storage units.
+Countertop nugget machines are production tools — not long-term storage systems.

 • Produce ice continuously

-• Hold a small amount temporarily
+• Hold a limited amount temporarily

 Production Reality